 What Is Courier Management?

+Courier management is the process of coordinating last-mile delivery operations.
 Depending on your business model, size, and other factors, it might involve activities like scheduling deliveries and assigning them to drivers, fleet management, route optimization, expense tracking, and fuel management.

-Improved customer service
+3. Improved customer service

 Courier management software helps organizations improve the customer experience with features like predictive ETAs, driver chat, and real-time tracking — which keeps customers in the loop regarding when their order will arrive.

-Additionally, built-in feedback capture and analytics can help you improve the delivery experience by focusing on the touchpoints that need attention.
+Feedback capture and analytics can help you improve the delivery experience by focusing on the touchpoints that need attention.

-Increased driver safety
+5. Increased driver safety

 NYC-based MetroSpeedy hustles as business demand grows

 “Delivery is here to stay, and we, along with Onfleet, are last mile logistics veterans.
 We look forward to expanding our expertise and business operations.
 I see autonomous delivery bots in our future, continued investment in our technology, efficiency upgrades, and the continued ability for micro-targeted advertising for our customers.
 And of course, very speedy deliveries!
 That’s our name and that’s our game.”

-— Nancy Korayim, CEO, MetroSpeedy
+— Nancy Korayim, Founder and CEO, MetroSpeedy

 Read the full case study here.